LuYF-Lemon-love/susu-transformers-docs/docs/source/en/deepspeed.md

 ### Communication data type

-For communication collectives like reduction, gathering and scattering operations, a separate data type is used.
+For communication collectives like **reduction**, **gathering** and **scattering** operations, a separate data type is used.

-All gather and scatter operations are performed in the same data type the data is in.
-For example, if you're training with bf16, the data is also gathered in bf16 because gathering is a non-lossy operation.
+**All gather and scatter operations are performed in the same data type the data is in.** For example, if you're training with bf16, the data is also gathered in bf16 because gathering is a non-lossy operation.

-Reduce operations are lossy, for example when gradients are averaged across multiple GPUs.
-When the communication is done in fp16 or bf16, it is more likely to be lossy because adding multiple numbers in low precision isn't exact.
-This is especially the case with bf16 which has a lower precision than fp16.
-For this reason, fp16 is the default for reduction operations because the loss is minimal when averaging gradients.
+**Reduce operations are lossy, for example when gradients are averaged across multiple GPUs.** When the communication is done in fp16 or bf16, it is more likely to be lossy because adding multiple numbers in low precision isn't exact.
+This is especially the case with bf16 which has a lower precision than fp16. **For this reason, fp16 is the default for reduction operations because the loss is minimal when averaging gradients.**

-You can choose the communication data type by setting the `communication_data_type` parameter in the config file.
-For example, choosing fp32 adds a small amount of overhead but ensures the reduction operation is accumulated in fp32 and when it is ready, it is downcasted to whichever half-precision dtype you're training in.
+You can choose the communication data type by setting the `communication_data_type` parameter in the config file. **For example, choosing fp32 adds a small amount of overhead but ensures the reduction operation is accumulated in fp32 and when it is ready, it is downcasted to whichever half-precision dtype you're training in.**

 ```yaml
 {